-Tracy over at Eating Smart with Tracy posted this delicious vegan smoothie on facebook this week.
+Tracy over at Eating Smart with Tracy, posted this delicious vegan smoothie recipe on Facebook this week.
 I tried it on on the family yesterday and everyone sucked it down like it was candy and raved!
-I made a couple changes to the recipe.
-I used the new Blue Diamond almond coconut milk blend (delicious) instead of regular almond milk and added a half scoop of organic Whole Nectar protein (it’s a GMO free soy-based vegan protein powder that I got through a Vitamix distributor).
-It’s great because it’s pretty much tasteless, unsweetened protein that can be added to any shakes or smoothies without altering the flavor.
-This smoothie tastes like dessert!
-Enjoy~
+I made a couple changes to the recipe, using the new Blue Diamond almond coconut milk blend (delicious) instead of regular almond milk and adding a half scoop of organic Whole Nectar protein.

 1 1/2 frozen bananas

 1 cup almond milk (I used the coconut almond blend)